-Pedestrians hit by a car or motorcycle must file a No-Fault application within 30 days of the accident.
-Unlike an accident with two cars, a pedestrian must file a file a No-Fault application with the insurance company insuring the car which struck you.
+A pedestrian hit by a car or motorcycle must file a No-Fault application within 30 days of the accident.
+No-Fault is the insurance that pays your medical bills, transportation to doctors, drugs, lost wages, and household help.

-Since information you enter on the No-Fault application can hurt your case, it’s better to let us do it for you.
+Since the information you enter on the No-Fault application can hurt your case, it’s better to let us do it for you.

-We had a client who was a quadriplegic after she was struck by a car.
-Her medical bills at a NYS hospital were originally near $1,000,000.
-NYS sought to get the money back and we were successful in getting NYS to waive the entire lien so nothing was repaid.
+We had a client who became a quadriplegic after she was struck by a car.
+Her medical bills at Stoney Brook Hospital, a New York State hospital, were almost $1,000,000.
+NYS sought to get the money back, and we successfully got NYS to waive the entire lien, so nothing was repaid.

 NO Legal Fee for Estate Work for Wrongful Death!

-- Any broken bone, even a rib, finger or toe
+- Any broken bone, even a rib, finger, or toe

 - Pain in your knee